HelpMe-Pls/Life-Engineering/Tips & Tools/Progressive Overload.md

 	- You can execute more code on the server without shipping it to the client, keeping bundle sizes smaller.

 ### WIL
+- If you're indeterminate, Life will happen *to* you instead of happen *for* you.
+Do not allow that.
+You gotta take the wheel.
 - Trust in your own ability
 	- Always place your becoming above your current being.
 It's less about what you know and more about your ability to adapt.
 That means it is necessary to recognize and accept your insufficiency, so that it can be continually rectified.
 That’s painful, certainly—but it’s a good deal.
 	- The idea is you operate on the level of what you want to be as well as you possibly can.